learn-co-curriculum/ruby-instance-variables/README.md

 1. Define instance variables.
 2. Understand why we need to use them and how they work.

+## Overview

+When we build objects through our own classes, we know we can add behavior to the objects through instance methods, but what about data?
+How would we teach a dog about what it's name is?
+Or what breed it is?
+How do we put data inside of an instance of an object so that each dog can have its own name and own breed?
+How do we give objects attributes or properties?

 ## What Is An Instance Variable?

 We've been working with variables for a while now.
 For example: